Economy of Israel: Export destinations and import origins

+Labor

+Following the ban on Palestinian laborers, the Israeli labor force experienced a severe labor shortage.
+Migrant workers, historically from Thailand and the Philippines and numbered at more than 300,000 have long been the backbone of Israeli farming, particularly in rural communities and areas near the borders.

 Rankings

 The Global Competitiveness Report of 2016 to 2017 ranked Israel as having the world's second most innovative economy.
 It was also ranked 19th among 189 world nations on the UN's Human Development Index.
 As of 2018, Israel ranks 20th out of 133 countries on the economic complexity index.
 The IMD World Competitiveness Yearbook of 2016 ranked Israel's economy as world 21st most competitive out of the 61 economies surveyed.
 The Israeli economy was ranked as the world's most durable economy in the face of crises, and was also ranked first in the rate research and development center investments.
 The Bank of Israel was ranked first among central banks for its efficient functioning, up from the 8th place in 2009.
 Israel was ranked first also in its supply of skilled manpower.
 Israeli companies, particularly in the high-tech area, have enjoyed considerable success raising money on Wall Street and other world financial markets: as of 2010 Israel ranked second among foreign countries in the number of its companies listed on U.S. stock exchanges.

 Having moved away from the socialist economic model since the mid-1980s and early 1990s, Israel has made dramatic moves toward the free-market capitalist paradigm.
 As of 2020, Israel's economic freedom score is 74.0, making its economy the 26th freest in the 2020 Index of Economic Freedom.
 Israel ranks 35th on the World Bank's ease of doing business index.
 Israel's economic competitiveness is helped by strong protection of property rights, relatively low corruption levels, and high openness to global trade and investment.
 Income and corporate tax rates remain relatively high.
 As of 2020, Israel ranks 35th out of 179 countries in Transparency International's Corruption Perceptions Index.
 Bribery and other forms of corruption are illegal in Israel, which is a signatory to the OECD Bribery Convention since 2008.

 In April 2024, one of the three leading US credit rating agencies, Fitch, issued a warning that the Gaza war could result in a significant decline in Israel's credit metrics.
 In August 2024, Fitch downgraded Israel's credit rating.
 The credit rating of Israel was downgraded to Baa1 by another agency, Moody's, in the upcoming month.
 In October 2024, Israel was also downgraded by the third agency, S&P.